 This may not include all headphones, but will cover the majority in common use.
 In all cases, the available power is far more than needed ... not so you can damage your hearing, but to allow adequate headroom for transients and to ensure that the circuit operates within its most linear region.
 In particular, look at the power output into all impedances with no limiting resistor.
 The available power is more than sufficient to cause irreparable damage to your hearing and your headphones.

-Feel free to increase the value of R7 and R8 (L&R) to 10 ohms, as this will reduce the available output power.
+Feel free to increase the value of R7 and R8 (L&R) up to 22 ohms, as this will reduce the available output power.
 It won't affect the output impedance, but reduces the current that can be drawn by the load.
 Especially if you intend to use the P113 with no output resistor, it will be beneficial to reduce the gain.
 The minimum I'd recommend is around 12.7dB (a voltage gain of 4.3), and this requires that R4L and R4R are reduced to 3.3k.

 As noted, PCBs are available for this project, and this is the recommended way to make the amplifier.
 While it may be possible to build it using Veroboard or similar, there is a high risk that it will oscillate because of the very wide bandwidth of the amplifier.
 A capacitor may be added in parallel with R4 (L and R) to reduce the bandwidth if stability problems are encountered.
 Although I used an NE5532 opamp for the prototype, the circuit will also work with a TL072, but at reduced power.
 You may also substitute an OPA2134 or LM4562 or your favourite device, taking note of the following ...

 The standard pinout for a dual opamp is shown on the left.
 If the opamps are installed backwards, they will almost certainly fail, so be careful.